Shortages of drivers cause more truck wrecks, and the solution is complex.

 Retiring truck drivers who are not easily replaced is probably the single largest factor in the shortage of drivers.

 Inexperienced drivers and new drivers are clearly the most dangerous truckers on the highways.
-Many truck drivers quit the profession after they have been in us very serious truck accident where someone else was seriously injured or killed.
+Many truck drivers quit the profession after they have been in a very serious truck accident where someone else was seriously injured or killed.
 Controlling an 80,000-pound vehicle requires more than a commercial driver’s license and minimum safety training by a company.

 Solutions to the Driver Shortage